-- Contact local jurisdictions and prepare resolution (sample at aauw.org) declaring April 2, 2019, “Equal Pay Day”; issue press release at same time.
+- Contact local jurisdictions and prepare a resolution declaring the current date of “Equal Pay Day”; issue a press release at same time.
 Branch members attend the meeting where resolution is read into the record.

 - Submit an Op Ed, Letter to the Editor and use Social Media to get the word out.